 You may not know this about me, but I’m both an editor and a writer.
+And a couple of years ago, I had a serious crisis of confidence.

 And I hadn’t written anything for a year.
 I felt like a complete failure.

-When we don’t live up to the high expectations we set for ourselves, everything we’ve already achieved pales into the background.
+When we don’t live up to the high expectations we set for ourselves, everything we’ve already achieved fades into the background.
 A sense of failure comes crushing down on us, and we feel like we’re suffocating in unreached potential.

 Often, all that’s needed is a shift in perspective.